JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Main Menu/index.md

 ```

 ### Adding Submenus
 Adding a submenu is as simple as adding subcells to an `SDLMenuCell`.
-This can currently only be done with one layer of subcells, and does not allow handlers.
+This can currently only be done with one layer of subcells, and automatically displays the submenu when selected.

+!!!
+NOTE
+There can only be one level of submenu.
+!!!

 ##### Objective-C
 ```objc